Randonee/easybuild/README.md

 EasyBuild
 =====

-EasyBuild lets you use haxe for your build scritps.
+EasyBuild lets you use haxe for your build scripts.

 **EasyBuild has only been tested on os x**